thomassuedbroecker/node-red-twitter-follower/readme.md

 3. Install a additional Node to the Node-RED instance
 4. Import the Node-RED flow
 5. Configure the Node-RED flow
-6. (Optional) Example of an execution of the Node-RED flow
+6. Introduction to the Node-RED flow (13 min video)

 In the image you see the full flow.